CECI N’EST PAS UNE ASSIETTE

 (translation: "This is not a plate")

-Each piece is a study of pure form, color and surface.
-If it also can be used for something, this is simply in addition, to make the design and fabrication more challenging, and more satisfying as an achievement.
-While some of this work takes forms of traditional objects - cups, vases, etc, - this is a ruse.
-I am looking for beauty.
+Each piece is a study of form, color and surface.
+With ceramics, there can also be a metaphor, with or without figurative devices.
+The divide between sculpture and object can become blurred.
+If my piece can be used for something, that is gratuitous, it makes the design and fabrication more challenging.
+While some of this work takes forms of traditional objects, this is a ruse.
+I am looking for beauty and the form is one of the elements.

 For me, glaze can be among the most beautiful things in the world.
-A pot is a format for the glaze.
+A pot is a format for glaze.
 My glazes and design elements are inspired by Ancient Chinese Monochromes.
-My intention is to celebrate their legacy.
-These glazes are my original formulas, mostly following principles discovered or perfected during the Song dynasty.
+My intention is to celebrate that legacy.
+The glazes are my original formulas, many of them following principles perfected during the Song dynasty.

-I graduated from the Design School at California Institute of the Arts in 1972 in Valencia, CA (B. F. A.) with a concentration in ceramics and produced a master’s degree (M. A.) in ceramics at New Mexico Highlands University the following year.
+I graduated from the Design School at California Institute of the Arts in 1972 in Valencia, CA (B. F. A.) with a concentration in ceramics and a master’s degree (M. A.) in ceramics at New Mexico Highlands University the following year.
 My master’s project was on high-temperature copper red glaze.

 In the past several years I have reconnected with my former employer, Robert Weiss, and we have helped each other in our related but very different ceramic work.
-Robert has helped me add monitoring devices to my kiln, which has been crucial to my glazes.
-He has also welcomed me into his studio, where I have produced part of this work.
-I have invented the compositions of some of Robert's crystalline glazes, and I composed a new white glaze for him to use on the insides of his pieces.
-This has been a nice two-way collaboration.
+I invented the compositions of some of Robert's new crystalline glazes, and I composed a new white glaze for the insides of his pieces.
+I fired the crystalline glaze pieces on these pages in his kilns.
 Go to www.weissltd.com to see his work.

-Photographs on these pages are by Lenny Siegel, Robert Weiss and Michael Rosen, u. o. n.
+Photographs on these pages are by Lenny Siegel, Robert Weiss, Rose Hodges and Michael Rosen.